 Humor.
-Being serious is a way to call for respect, but if we don’t break the ice, the meeting will become dark and eerie.
+Being serious is a way to call for respect, but if we don’t break the ice, the meeting may not get off to a great start.
 Sometimes a smart joke makes it easier to digest a hard subject, a delicate matter or the complex contents of your presentation.

 Length.
 If you can make your meeting fit into an hour or less, that’s great, but if it goes beyond that, start taking 5 or 10 minute breaks to avoid stress or desperation!

 Meeting minutes/summary.
 Acknowledge the participation of all the attendees when sending the summary as this gives importance to the meeting and shows you respect the time of the participants.
 You can use a predefined format for minutes or send out a summary via email.